libigl/libigl/tutorial/tutorial.md

 ## Curvature directions
 The two principal curvatures $(k_1,k_2)$ at a point on a surface measure how much the surface bends in different directions.
-The directions of maximum and minimum (signed) bending are call principal directions and are always orthogonal.
+The directions of maximum and minimum (signed) bending are called principal directions and are always orthogonal.

-Mean curvature is defined simply as the average of principal curvatures:
+Mean curvature is defined as the average of principal curvatures:

  $H = \frac{1}{2}(k_1 + k_2).$